Leveraging data-driven behavioral science

 Symend’s first live bronze data set on dbt Cloud and Snowflake was made immediately available to analysts.
 In under 2 weeks, analysts with no previous dbt experience were onboarded and exploring the data sets.
 Whereas previously analysts had to query production directly, they now had unlimited (yet governed) freedom in the Snowflake environment to uncover valuable insights for the business.

-The ease of use of dbt Cloud, paired with out-of-box features like job scheduler, modularity, and documentation, increased the efficiency of the data team:
+The ease of use of dbt Cloud, paired with out-of-box features like the job scheduler, data testing, modularity, and documentation, increased the efficiency of the data team:

 “The way dbt is designed and documented makes it very easy to follow and comprehend.
 If something goes wrong, it’s easy to debug,” said Raman Singh, Tech Lead at Symend.